 EMERGENCY UNEMPLOYMENT COMPENSATION

-Emergency Unemployment Compensation (EUC) is a federal emergency extension of unemployment insurance that provides up to 53 additional weeks of unemployment benefits.
+Emergency Unemployment Compensation (EUC) is a federal emergency extension of unemployment insurance that provides additional weeks of unemployment benefits after the state benefits have run out.
 See below, Additional Benefits, Emergency Unemployment Compensation.

 EXTENDED UNEMPLOYMENT BENEFITS